danieljprice/ndspmhd/docs/install.rst

 Running the exercises...
 ------------------------

-Once the code has compiled successfully, you should proceed to `running the examples <examples.rst>`_.
+Once the code has compiled successfully, you should proceed to :ref:`running the examples <examples>`.